"Self-Standing Dry Fire Targets Will Make Dry Fire Training “Not Suck” and Be More Fun Than You Can Imagine!"

 Challenges with shifting focus cause 30-60% of the population to have difficulties reading, cause classroom behavior issues for kids, increase the likelihood of automobile accidents, and cause lags when transitioning between targets when shooting.

-The "letter drills" that I'll share with you will help speed up the coordinated movement of your eyes and the speed that you can process information visually...the improvements can be quite shocking when we combine them with a metronome app on your phone.
+The "letter drills" that I'll share with you will help speed up the coordinated movement of your eyes and the speed that you can process information visually...the improvements can be quite shocking and life changing.

 In addition, I'll show you how to use the "letter drills" as an easy training tool to add visual discernment to your training. < Visual discernment, or making shoot/don't shoot decisions based on changing visual input is critically lacking in the majority of training today and these drills will help you bridge that gap quickly and easily...while having fun at the same time.